tradingstrategy-ai/getting-started/README.md

 # How to run: local Visual Studio Code

-- Check out [this Github repository]() on your local computer
+- Check out [this Github repository](https://github.com/tradingstrategy-ai/getting-started) to your local computer
+- Open the checked out folder in your Visual Studio Code
 - Visual Studio code should prompt you "Do you wish to run this in Dev Container"
 - Choose yes
 - Follow the same steps as in *How to run on Github Codespaces* above

-**Note**: If you run on a local Sometimes the toolbar does not appear, as Visual Studio Code fails to install extensions on the first run: in this case you need to restart your Visual Studio Code and it should work
+**Note**: If you run on a local sometimes the Jupyter Notebook toolbar does not appear with **Run all** etc. buttons.
+Often Visual Studio Code fails to automatically install its extensions on the first run: in this case you need to restart your Visual Studio Code and reopen the notebook.

-# Strategy skeleton
+# Strategy backtest notebook structure

 Each strategy backtest notebook will consist of following phases.